 Members and Invitations

 When you added Navu to your site, you provided your email address.
 And once we saw the Navu embed code go live on your site, we knew that you had to be responsible for that, so we can trust you with access to all of this sensitive information.
 But what about others?

 As you can see from the installation instructions, anyone could add #navu to a URL and see the Navu Panel.
 However, in order to get access to anything useful, you must sign in.
-But we don't let anyone sign in.
+But we don’t let anyone sign in.
 Only the owner of the site (i.e., the person who added Navu in the first place) can invite others to access the panel.
-You do this by choosing Members from the menu in the top-left corner of the panel.
+This is done by first clicking Members from the menu in the top-left corner of the panel.

-In that panel, you'll see yourself listed along with other members, if any.
-At the bottom, click on "Invite a Member" to add someone else.
-Provide the email address and the role you want them to have.
-That person will receive an email invitation from Navu.
+In that panel, you’ll see yourself listed along with other members, if any.
+Next, at the bottom, click on “Invite a Member” to add someone else.
+Provide the email address and the role you would like them to have.
+That person will then receive an email invitation from Navu.

 The Members panel also lets you remove members and/or change their roles.
-Only owners can invite other members.
+Only owners can invite other members and change roles.